• Skip to primary navigation

 Do not use pumpkin pie filling because it may contain spices toxic to dogs.

-This recipe makes 6 regular-sized muffins plus 12 mini muffins, 12 regular-sized, or 24 mini muffins.
+This recipe makes 12 standard-sized muffins, 24 mini muffins, or a combination of 6 regular-sized muffins and 12 mini muffins.

-The nutrition information is for 1 mini muffin.
+The nutrition information is for one standard-sized muffin.

 Nutrition